butterfly-ops/docs/data-types.md

 start editing your contents from your admin panel, without writing a single line of code.

 When you create an Object from `butterfly panel` or `upgrade migration`, `table` (for SQL) or `collection` (for MongoDB) or `index` (for ElasticSearch) is automatically generator which means that, you don't need to make Database creations manually.

+You can checkout [Data Manager documentation](https://thebutterfly.io/docs/#/object-manager) for a brief introduction to Data Manager.

 ## Data Fields